Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging

 \section{Analyses for Poisson Mixture Distribution}

-In this section, we extend the results presented by Peng et al.~\cite{PengMBBG:20, PengMBG:21} to find the normalized Fisher information for the conventional observation \eqref{eq:conventional} and time-resolved measurement \eqref{eq:TRM} when the SE distribution $X$ is the two-component Poisson mixture \eqref{eq:X-distribution-two-component}.
+We now find the normalized Fisher information for the conventional observation \eqref{eq:conventional} and time-resolved measurement \eqref{eq:TRM} when the SE distribution $X$ is the two-component Poisson mixture \eqref{eq:X-distribution-two-component}.
 This combines the spatial and temporal aspects of the beam model in \cref{subsec:beam_sample_models}, specialized for the sample in \cref{sec:two-valued}.
 Our goals are to understand how the mixture-model gain suggested by \cref{fig:mixture-advantage} is modified by the inclusion of source shot noise and, similarly, how the TRM gain \eqref{eq:TRM-gain-Poisson} is modified by the inclusion of beam cross-sectional mixing.